-This review covers the benefits, costs and little-known tricks of the American Express® Aeroplanplus® Platinum Card.
-You can read our separate posts on the other three members of this card family, the regular Aeroplanplus® Card, the Aeroplanplus® Gold Card and the Aeroplanplus® Reserve Card.
-You can also read our post on the comparison of the four cards here, where you’ll find all the information you need to choose which one is right for you.
+This review covers the benefits, costs and little-known tricks of the American Express® AeroplanPlus® Platinum Card.
+You can read our separate posts on the other member of this card family, the AeroplanPlus® Gold Card, or a comparison between the two cards here.

 Get pampered at Pearson Airport thanks to complimentary valet service and save time with Pearson Priority Security Lane and Air Canada Priority Check-in.
 Travel with style with unlimited access to Air Canada’s Maple Leaf Lounge wherever available, as well as with a Priority Pass membership to access some of the most amazing airport lounges across the globe.